Techassi/page/content/posts/vlans-the-easy-way.md

 ## What are VLANs

 But before we dive into the setup of VLANs, we should probably explain what VLANs are and for what they are useful for.

+- **Tagged:** If the port is set to `Tagged` only tagged packets can pass.
+This means, that only packets which are prepended by a VLAN Tag (ID) are allowed to continue.
+This mode is used to forward traffic to other network components which can correctly handle tagged traffic.
+- **Untagged:** Most end devices (like PCs) don't understand tagged packets.
+Because of that every port which is configured as `Untagged` removes the VLAN tag before passing to packets trough the port to the connected device.
+  That's why these kind of ports are also called `Access Ports`.

 ## Which VLANs do I need?